 Our pick for the top motorcycle gadget is the Nelson-Rigg Black Magnetic Mount Journey GPS Mate.
 It’s a great case for holding your GPS device as well as your smartphone, so you know where you’re going when you’re on a trip.

-For a more budget-friendly option, consider the Battery Tender USB Charger Adaptor.
+For a more budget-friendly option, consider the Battery Tender Junior 12V Charger and Maintainer.